devleaks/lata-docs/docs/Configuration Files.md

 The key is the name of the type of service vehicle (example above: `small-train`).

 ### Service
-Type of the service this vehicle is used for.
+Type of the service this vehicle is capable of delivering.
 This criteria is used when selecting a vehicle for a service.

 ### Model
 X-Plane virtual path to 3D model file.